Photonic Exceptional Points in Holography and QCD: Holographic confining toy model of coupled ternary resonators and EPs

-where $T_3$ is the brane tension, $F_{MN}^{(i)}$ is the field strength on the $i$-th brane, each corresponding to a resonator.
-The coupling between branes, which represents the anti-PT symmetry and exceptional point interactions, can be included via off-diagonal terms in $F_{MN}$ or interaction terms in $X$.
+where $T_3$ is the brane tension, and $F_{MN}^{(i)}$ is the field strength on the $i$-th brane, each corresponding to a resonator.
+The coupling between branes, which represents the anti-$\mathcal{PT}$ symmetry and exceptional point interactions, can be included via off-diagonal terms in $F_{MN}$ or interaction terms in $X$.

 Then, the gauge field equation is

 which describes mode interactions between resonators in the bulk.
 The off-diagonal terms in $X$ or $F^{MN}$ capture exceptional point couplings.

 Then, the scalar field equation is